“The past decade has seen Bjørke steadily rising amongst the ranks of artful, eclectic electronic producers…” XLR8R

 "Kasper Bjørke definitely makes art.
 Each production feels assured with the Scandinavian impacting a genuine sense of the cerebral into his music"

 Together with his Icelandic friend Sexy Lazer, Kasper also makes music under the moniker The Mansisters.
 They released their debut “E.P.
-Phone Home” on Canadian My Favorite Robot Records in 2012 and has since then released their weirdo dark dance via Correspondant and Relish Recordings.
-In February this year they released the first installment of a series of EP releases under the imprint name Sisters & Brothers - via Hfn Music.
+Phone Home” on Canadian My Favorite Robot Records in 2012 and has since then released their weirdo dark dance via Correspondant, Relish Recordings and as part of a series of EP releases under the imprint name Sisters & Brothers - via Hfn Music.
 Sisters & Brothers is sometimes music produced by themselves and sometimes by their friends - but always curated by The Mansisters.

 Finally, Kasper is occasionally making music for advertisement, including brands like Prada, Nike, Puma and many more...